Bauhaus-InfAU/Bauhaus-InfAU.github.io/README.md

 1. Visit the hosted page or open index.html via a server
 2. Select Week: Choose a week to load related tasks
-3. Select Task: Pick a task, with bonus tasks clearly labeled
+3. Select Task: Pick a task
 4. Select Variant (if applicable): Choose a variant group for unique questions
 5. Answer the Question: Input your responses
 6. Check Answer: Submit your answer and receive feedback